itnilesh/spring-boot-mongo/README.md

 2. Mongo Template (complex queries like AND/OR etc)
 .. to execute mongo queries.

-For eclipse/sts users , you can configure lombok for code manupulation using or adding lombok in your classpath `http://www.vogella.com/tutorials/Lombok/article.html`
+For eclipse/sts users , you can configure lombok for code manupulation using or adding lombok jar in your classpath `http://www.vogella.com/tutorials/Lombok/article.html`